Why did VAR rule out Nketiah goal & give Arsenal penalty but didn't award Man Utd spot-kick for Cedric hand...

 Eddie Nketiah appeared to have put Arsenal 2-0 ahead against United - but VAR disallowed the goal for offside, only to give a penalty to the Gunners instead, which Bukayo Saka scored.

-There was further first-half controversy as Arsenal defender Cedric Soares appeared to handle the ball in the Gunners penalty area, but nothing was given.
+There was controversy just before that too as Arsenal defender Cedric Soares appeared to handle the ball in the Gunners penalty area, but nothing was given.

 Editors' Picks